How to Make a One-Pager That Gets Results (+Templates)

 6) How it works

-This section should provide your reader with a clear picture of what working with you will look like from their perspective.
+This section should give your reader a clear picture of what it’s like to work with you - from first contact to delivery.

 NOTE: This part will cover dramatically different things for different types of one-pagers.
 A product one-pager does not offer the same deliverables or experiences as a marketing services one-pager, or an event one-pager.